Dues and Frequently Asked Questions

 FAQs

-• All homeowners in the Carriage Hills Subdivisions are automatic members of the Carriage Hills Homeowners Association, and required to pay annual dues.
+All homeowners in the Carriage Hills Subdivisions are automatic members of the Carriage Hills Homeowners Association, and required to pay annual dues.
 The Carriage Hills Homeowners Association dues are collected annually at the beginning of each year.
-The voluntary snow plowing fees are also collected annually at the beginning of each year.
-For 2024, the annual dues and/or snow plowing fee will be due on March 31st, 2024.
-Annual Assessments were sent to each homeowner in January.
+For 2026, the annual dues will be due by March 31st, 2026.
+Annual Assessments were sent to each homeowner in late December.

 Pursuant to the Association Bylaws, any assessments not paid within 30 days after the due date shall accrue interest, or an action at law and/or lien against the property may be filed and judgment shall include the costs of preparing, filing and attorney's fees in connection with the costs of pursuing such actions.